zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Image compliance tool.md

 The compliance tool provides a detection result `OK`, `FAILED`, or `WARNING` based on detection items.

 -   `OK`: The detection items all comply with requirements.
--   `FAILED`: The detection items do not comply with requirements.
-The ECS instance created from the custom image cannot start normally.
+-   `FAILED`: The detection items do not comply with requirements, which means a ECS instance created from the custom image cannot start normally.
 We recommend that you rectify the non-compliant items and recreate the image to improve instance startup efficiency.
--   `WARNING`: The detection items do not comply with requirements.
-The ECS instance created from the custom image can start normally, but ECS cannot use valid methods to configure your instance.
-You can choose to immediately rectify the non-compliant items or temporarily neglect the items and create an image.
+-   `WARNING`: The detection items do not comply with requirements, which means an ECS instance created from the custom image can start normally, but ECS cannot use valid methods to configure your instance.
+You can choose to immediately rectify the non-compliant items or temporarily retain the items and create an image.

 ## Output items {#section_qpv_kp1_b2b .section}